123jimin/ckp/CONTRIBUTING.md

 It is very hard to do dependency analysis on member functions.

-The following structure is recommended:
+The following structure is desirable:

 ```py
 # Minimal class to hold data.